-Since our inception, we have focused significant resources on our research and development activities, including establishing and building on our adenovirus platform, further enhancing our in-licensed ChAdOx1, ChAdOx2 and MVA vectors, developing a new next-generation adenoviral vector, conducting preclinical studies, developing various manufacturing processes, and advancing clinical development of our programs including Phase 2 clinical trials for VTP-100, which we subsequently discontinued development of, as well as initiating the clinical trials for VTP-200 and VTP-300, and readying VTP-600 and VTP-650 for clinical trials.
-Research and development activities account for the major portion of our operating expenses.
+Since our inception, we have focused significant resources on our research and development activities, including establishing and building on our adenovirus platform, further enhancing our in-licensed ChAdOx1, ChAdOx2 and MVA vectors, developing new next-generation vector platforms, acquiring new nanoparticle based technologies, conducting preclinical studies, developing various manufacturing processes, and advancing clinical development of our programs including Phase 2 clinical trials for VTP-100, which we subsequently discontinued development of, as well as initiating the clinical trials for VTP-200, VTP-300, VTP-600, VTP-850 and readying VTP-400, VTP-500, VTP-1100 and VTP-1000 for clinical trials.
+Research and development activities account for the major portion of our operating expenses, and we expect research and development expenses to increase in the future.
 Research and development costs are expensed as incurred.
 These costs include:

-- salaries, benefits and other related costs, including share-based compensation, for personnel engaged in research and development functions; - expenses incurred in connection with the development of our programs including preclinical studies and clinical trials of our product candidates, under agreements with third parties, such as consultants, contractors, academic institutions and CROs; - the cost of manufacturing drug products for use in preclinical development and clinical trials, including under agreements with third parties, such as CMOs, consultants and contractors; - laboratory costs; - · leased facility costs, equipment depreciation and other expenses, which include direct and allocated expenses; and - intellectual property costs incurred in connection with filing and prosecuting patent applications as well as third-party license fees.
+- salaries, benefits and other related costs, including share-based compensation, for personnel engaged in research and development functions: - expenses incurred in connection with the development of our programs including preclinical studies and clinical trials of our product candidates, under agreements with third parties, such as consultants, contractors, academic institutions and CROs; - the cost of manufacturing drug products for use in preclinical development and clinical trials, including under agreements with third parties, such as CMOs, consultants and contractors; - laboratory costs; and - leased facility costs, equipment depreciation and other expenses, which include direct and allocated expenses.